stadium-software/datagrid-inline-row-edit/README.md

 4. Drag the Global Script called "EditableRow" into the event script
 5. Complete the Input properties for the script
    1. DataGridClass: The unique classname you assigned to the *DataGrid*
-   2. EditColumnHeader: The header of the Edit column
+   2. EditColumnHeader: The header of the Edit column OR the column number (e.g. 1)
    3. FormFields: Select the *List* called "FormFields" from the dropdown
-   4. IdentityColumnHeader: The header of the column that uniquely identifies each row (e.g. ID)
+   4. IdentityColumnHeader: The header of the column that uniquely identifies each row (e.g. ID) OR the column number (e.g. 2)
    5. IdentityValue: The value from the IdentityColumn that uniquely identifies the row
    6. CallbackScript: The name of the page-level script that will process the updated data (e.g. SaveRow)